Full Member, Australian Association of Consulting Archaeologists Inc.

 Member, Australian Rock Art Association

-Over 500 contracts undertaken in 27 years of consulting experience.
+Over 700 contracts undertaken in 35 years of consulting experience.
 The majority of these studies have involved archaeological survey, site assessment, salvage and management, on a range of site types (shelters with art and deposit, engravings, middens, open camp sites, quarries, scarred trees, burials).
 Several large regional studies dealing with resource assessment, research and management planning have also been completed.
+I have acted as an Expert Witness in the NSW Land and Environment Court and in Native Title matters.

-The majority of this principal consulting experience has been done in New South Wales, and I have specialised in the archaeology of the Sydney Basin.
-I have worked on coastal sites here, undertaking intensive analysis of several major midden sites in the region.
-These excavations have included significant salvages of human skeletal remains, including the recent Octavia Man at Narrabeen.
+The majority of this principal consulting experience has been done in New South Wales, and Western Australia.
+I have specialised in the archaeology of the Sydney Basin and rock art and heritage planning more broadly I have worked on coastal sites , undertaking intensive analysis of several major midden sites in the Sydney and Pilbara regions.
+These excavations have included significant salvages of human skeletal remains, including Narrabeen Man from Sydney's northern beaches.
 For a major regional study of rock art in the Sydney Basin I have recorded many engraving and shelter art sites.
-I have recorded rock art in the arid zone in the far west of New South Wales.
-The excavation and strategic management of open artefact scatters in western Sydney has also been a focus over the last decade.
-In 1993 I was project archaeologist of a test excavation programme involving more than 30 open sites in the Rouse Hill Development Area (RHIP Stage 1).
-In 2000, the RHIP Stage 2 works in the RHDA were completed with the salvage excavation of six open sites.
-In 2003/2004, a six month excavation programme involving three Aboriginal community groups and the salvage of eight archaeological sites was completed for the third Stage of the Infrastructure works and urban expansion in the RHDA.
-Since 1994, I have been involved in the strategic management of Indigenous heritage issues at the ADI Site in St Marys.
-Over the last couple of years, I have been involved in the most recent phases of planning at the former ADI Site in St Marys (the Eastern and Dunheved Precincts) and strategic planning of the SEPP59 lands at Eastern Creek (including the application of the strategic management model to subsequent development precincts including salvage projects at the M7 Hub and Eastern Creek Precinct 3).
-The company specialises in large-scale salvage excavations and a number of significant archaeological landscapes have been excavated over the last five years including those at Xavier College, at the former Tempe House, Greystanes Estate and a number of sites in the Pleistocene sand body located on George Street in the Parramatta CBD.
-In 2005 I co-wrote the scientific values report to Department of Environment & Heritage in relation to the Dampier Archipelago WA National Heritage List (NHL) nomination, undertaking detailed analysis of the engraving sites as part of this reporting process.
-I am currently working on a second assessment phase in relation to this NHL nomination.
+I have recorded rock art in the arid zone in New South Wales and Western Australia.
+The excavation and strategic management of open artefact scatters in western Sydney was a focus for several decades.
+I have project managed large test excavation programmes involving many open sites in the Rouse Hill Development Area (RHIP Stage 1 - 3) and at the ADI Site in St Marys.
+I was involved in the most phases of planning at the former ADI Site in St Marys (the Western, Eastern, Ropes Creek and Dunheved Precincts) and strategic planning of the SEPP59 lands at Eastern Creek (including the application of the strategic management model to subsequent development precincts including salvage projects at the M7 Hub and Eastern Creek Precinct 3).

 McDONALD, J.J.
 1982 On the Write Track.
 Unpublished BA (Hons) thesis, University of Sydney, Sydney.